Skip to content

 Responsibilities on governing body

-Chair of Governors, Link Governor for Special Educational Needs & Disability & Pupil Premium & Looked after Children
+Link Governor for Special Educational Needs & Disability & Pupil Premium & Looked after Children

 Relevant Business Interests